 To avoid costly legal and business mistakes, it is crucial to identify the barriers to starting your business.
 Consider these:

-- How rapid is technology advancing, and will you proposed offering to be obsolete in a few years?
+- How rapid is technology advancing, and will your proposed offering to be obsolete in a few years?

-- And how will you stand out in a saturated market?
+- How will you stand out in a saturated market?

 - Is location important to how you will perform?
 Can you be in a back street of Oldham and trade well or do you need to be on Regent Street, London?

 - How aggressive and tooled up is the competition?
 Are they going to knock your head off as soon as your lift it over the parapet?

 - Are their specific government regulations you need to adhere to or potentially block a new competitor entering your market?